 Xfinity Flex TV box provides users with various compelling features, among them.

-- The device allows users to watch 4K Ultra High Definition content which delivers flawless images.
+- The device allows users to watch 4K Ultra High Definition content, which delivers flawless images.

 - The XR15 Voice Remote provides Voice Control functionality to users who want to search content through voice commands.